BlaqueDevs/se-assignment-day-4-software-project-management-galaxymarque/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

- One is able to  solve a problem by  understanding it clearly and completely.
+✓ One is able to  solve a problem by  understanding it clearly and completely.

- This means defining the scope, goals, constraints, and assumptions of the problem, as well as identifying the stakeholders, users, and requirements of the
+- This means defining the scope, goals, constraints, and assumptions of the problem, as well as identifying the stakeholders, users, and requirements of the

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
+   Through software pitching but making  it easy and simple.
+One can follow the pitching formula

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?